louiz/biboumi/doc/biboumi.1.rst

-channel ``#foo`` on the server ``irc.example.com``, but you need to authenticate to a bot of the server before you’re allowed to join it, you can first join the room ``%irc.example.com@biboumi.example.com`` (this will effectively connect you to the IRC server without joining any room), then send your authentication message to the user ``bot%irc.example.com@biboumi.example.com`` and finally join the room ``#foo%irc.example.com@biboumi.example.com``.
+channel ``#foo`` on the server ``irc.example.com``, but you need to authenticate to a bot of the server before you’re allowed to join it, you can first join the room ``%irc.example.com@biboumi.example.com`` (this will effectively connect you to the IRC server without joining any channel), then send your authentication message to the user ``bot%irc.example.com@biboumi.example.com`` and finally join the room ``#foo%irc.example.com@biboumi.example.com``.